 Vingroup Advances Sustainability Through A Holistic Ecosystem Approach

-HANOI, VIETNAM – Media OutReach Newswire – 24 April 2025 – As climate change intensifies and sustainable practices become a global priority, businesses are increasingly called upon to address environmental challenges.
-Vingroup, a diversified conglomerate led by its Chairman – Vietnamese billionaire Phạm Nhật Vượng, has embraced this responsibility by developing a green ecosystem in Vietnam.
+HANOI, VIETNAM - Media OutReach Newswire - 24 April 2025 - As climate change intensifies and sustainable practices become a global priority, businesses are increasingly called upon to address environmental challenges.
+Vingroup, a diversified conglomerate led by its Chairman Vietnamese billionaire Ph?m Nh?t Vu?ng, has embraced this responsibility by developing a green ecosystem in Vietnam.
 This comprehensive approach integrates sustainable transportation, eco-friendly urban developments, and environmental initiatives, positioning the group to contribute meaningfully to both economic progress and environmental conservation.

 Vinhomes Ocean Park 1 urban area, part of the Vingroup ecosystem.